cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Preconditions: An elliptic curve over F, such that p>3 and q=p^m=2 (mod 3), or p=2 (mod 3) and odd m.

-Input: alpha, an octet string to be hashed.

 Constants: A and B, the parameters of the Weierstrass curve.

-Output: (x, y), a point on E.

 Sign of y: this encoding does not compute a square root, so there is no ambiguity regarding the sign of y.